Alisultan4/31github1/Introduction.md

 - 👀 I’m interested in BackEnd development
 - 🌱 I’m currently learning Python, Django
 - 📫 How to reach me: Instagram(@alisayayy)
-- I created this repo to do 31github challenge from GrowyhHungry
+- I created this repo to do 31github challenge from GrowthHungry